Iain Vigurs

-Iain Angus Vigurs (born 7 May 1988) is a Scottish footballer who plays as a midfielder and last played for club Banks o' Dee.
+Iain Angus Vigurs (born 7 May 1988) is a former Scottish footballer who played as a midfielder.
 He has previously played for Elgin City, Inverness Caledonian Thistle, Ross County, Motherwell and Cove Rangers.

 Early life

 Born in Aberdeen, Scotland, Vigurs’ parents split up when he was two years old and was raised by his mum.
 His father Scott played as "a winger or a striker and was very fast" and had trials with Chelsea and QPR, but they were unsuccessful.
 His Mum was very supportive of his ambitions of becoming a professional footballer.
 His family from both parents side were all football supporters.
 Vigurs attended Mackie Academy in Stonehaven, where he lived before his footballing career began.
 His brother, Patrick, is also a footballer.

 Vigurs played for Stonehaven Youth under 9s, scoring over 50 goals in his only season before moving to Aberdeen.
 At 12 years old, he was signed by Celtic.
 However, Vigurs was let go by the club when he was fourteen.
 Vigurs reflected on leaving Celtic, saying: "When I left Celtic I felt like I had failed a little bit."
 Shortly after leaving the club, he was at Albion B.C. before joining Elgin City, his first professional football club.